 So let me introduce you to the concept of scale and map scale

-before understanding the map scale first of all you need to understand what is scale? the scale is the ratio that is used to calculate the actual size or area of items which has been reduced in size.
+before understanding the map scale first you need to understand what is scale?
+The scale is the ratio that is used to calculate the actual size or area of items which has been reduced in size.

 so why would someone want to reduce something? sometimes it is difficult to study something because it is too big or too small.